 Protection against vandalism and theft

-Burglars are less inclined to enter your carport due to its easier visibility.
+Burglars are less inclined to enter your carport due to it is easier visibility.
 It is more open compared to a garage that is enclosed where someone can quietly enter inside and steal your car.

 Offers additional space

-Carports can be used to provide extra space for storage of items such as garden equipment, spare car parts and other tools used on a daily basis.
+Carports can be used to provide extra space for storage of items such as garden equipment, spare car parts and other tools used daily.

 Carports do not require the use of electric door openers and excessive lighting they are just simple but highly effective enclosures.